 Phosphorylation of amylopectin

-The negative charges carried by the phosphate groups cause the mutual repulsion between neighboring phosphorylated oligosaccharides.
-These repulsions appear to allow the opening and hydration of the chains, thus affecting the activity of the biosynthesis enzymes and making the chains more susceptible to attack by amylases as well.[21]
+With regard to substrate specificity, phosphorylation appears to accumulate more readily on longer chains.
+Furthermore, there seems to be an inverse correlation between total phosphate content and the frequency of amylopectin branching.
+The negative charges carried by phosphate groups cause mutual repulsion between neighboring phosphorylated oligosaccharides.
+These repulsions seem to promote chain opening and hydration, thereby influencing the activity of biosynthetic enzymes and making the chains more susceptible to attack by amylases.[30][31]

 Amylose/amylopectin ratio